dangmoody/HLML/doc/SSE.md

 # Using HLML's SSE Functionality

-**WARNING: HLML'S SIMD FUNCTIONALITY IS STILL IN PROGRESS AND IS SUBJECT TO CHANGE.**
+**WARNING: HLML'S SIMD FUNCTIONALITY IS NOT FINAL AND IS SUBJECT TO CHANGE.**
 -------------------

-HLML is designed such that changing between the scalar/SIMD versions of functions is as simple as possible, to allow for easier changing of code and better refactorability within your codebase.
+HLML is designed such that changing between the scalar/SIMD versions of functions is as simple as possible to allow for easier changing of code and better refactorability within your codebase.

 If you wanted to, for example, find the dot product of two vectors in HLML (in scalar), you'd call the `dot` function like so:
 ```C